surfscape/web-portal/src/updates/index.md

 {% import "components/updateCard.njk" as updateCard %}

+{{ updateCard.updateCard('A better way to contact us', '2024-02-08', "We've made a way for you to contact about issues or general support, we call it Departements.
+You can find a specific Department in the departments page on the about section. ") }}

 {{ updateCard.updateCard('Welcome SurfScape!', '2024-02-01', 'After much work and needed redesign, we welcome the new (still alpha) SurfScape web portal to the public!') }}

 <p style="text-align:center;"><em>---- No more updates ----</em></p>